Spinal nerve clues could unlock ALS mysteries

 Summary

 This study looked at how spinal nerves work in people recently diagnosed with ALS compared to healthy volunteers.
-The goal was to find early signs of nerve damage that could help doctors diagnose ALS sooner and track how treatments work.
-About 100 people took part, and the researchers used painless electrical and magnetic tests to measure nerve activity.
+The goal was to find early signs of nerve damage that could help doctors diagnose ALS sooner and track how the disease progresses.
+Researchers used painless electrical and magnetic tests to measure nerve activity in the arms and legs of 101 participants.

 Disclaimer